• Skip to primary navigation

 Hummus is a healthy, gluten-free, vegan dip that is amazingly versatile and wonderfully delicious.

-Here are 10 reasons to eat hummus + 5 reasons to make your own (instead of buying it) + 6 tips for making the best hummus + 3 ways to blend it + 3 reasons why oil-free hummus is a better option + 1 fabulous recipe for oil-free hummus!
+Here are 10 reasons to eat hummus + 5 reasons to make your own (instead of buying it) + 6 tips for making the best hummus + 3 ways to blend it + 3 reasons why oil-free hummus is a better option + 1 fabulous recipe for healthy oil-free hummus!

 10 Reasons to Eat Hummus